priya22-gif/Azure-End-to-End-Data-Engineering-Project-Spotify-Data/README.md

 - Track popularity scores
 - Artist-wise and album-wise performance
 - Top tracks and artists by popularity
-- Release trends by yea
+- Release trends by year

 ## 🏗️ Architecture Overview: